javadevmtl/vertx-web-util/README.md

 # vertx-web-util
 Simple utilities to remove some of the boilerplate code revolving around building vertx.io REST services.
 # Easy to use
 It's the same vertx API with 1 additional factory method and a couple annotations.
-Fully transparent, it's just abstracting away some of the boilerplate code required to setup the HttpServer and wire the REST routes.
+Fully transparent, it's just abstracting away most of the boilerplate code required to setup the HttpServer and wire the REST routes.

 **AbstractRestVerticle** is a wrapper around **AbstractVerticle**, in fact you still get access to all the available properties and methods of **AbstractVerticle**